-Learning for Life "Teach me good judgement and knowledge" Psalm 119:66
+Learning for Life

+"Teach me good judgement and knowledge" Psalm 119:66

-As a Church of England school and a founding partner in the Uttoxeter Learning Trust community, the teachings of Jesus are at the heart of all we do.
-Whilst striving for excellence, we celebrate achievement in all its forms and encourage pupils and staff to live life in all its glory and flourish.
+As an inclusive Church of England school, who aim to provide transformational experiences for all God's children within our care, the teachings of Jesus are at the heart of all we do.
+Whilst striving for excellence, we celebrate achievement in all its forms encouraging pupils and staff to live life in all its glory and flourish.